 As a part of this step, install the application on the mobile device and take a snapshot of the file system and registry before and after installation.

-Analyse the information available to identify the areas of weakness and which can be exploited, like understanding how sensitive information is stored, how data is transmitted, how interaction with the third party is taking place etc.
+Analyze the information available to identify the areas of weakness and which can be exploited, like understanding how sensitive information is stored, how data is transmitted, how interaction with the third party is taking place, etc.

 #4) Reverse Engineering